The power of case studies and testimonials for your business

 The key difference between a case study and a testimonial is length.
 While testimonials are usually short and sharp, a case study allows you to get more in-depth.

-“A testimonial is more along the lines of an endorsement,” says Hirsch.
+“A testimonial is more along the lines of an endorsement,” says Phillips.
 “Customers are testifying for you and your services.
 They offer reassurance.
 Whereas a case study has more weight as they usually tell a bigger story.”

 When do you use them?

-“If they’re not actually helping the customer be more informed or make a decision, then they’re probably not going to work for you — because at the end of the day they have to solve a problem,” says Hirsch.
+“If they’re not actually helping the customer be more informed or make a decision, then they’re probably not going to work for you — because at the end of the day they have to solve a problem,” says Phillips.

-Boyes agrees, “Know what your customer needs.
+“Know what your customer needs.
 If you have a captive audience that wants to be educated on a certain type of insurance, that may be the best place to show them a case study.
 Whereas a testimonial may simply be on your website to reaffirm that you’re an expert.”

 Tips on creating a powerful case study or testimonial